NASCAR Gander Outdoors Truck Series at Iowa Speedway: Manufacturer wins

-September race
+Fall race

 The Fan Appreciation 200 was a 200 lap NASCAR Camping World Truck Series race held at Iowa Speedway in Newton, Iowa.
 The second race held at Iowa Speedway, it originally shared a name and title sponsor with its sister race, the American Ethanol 200, in Newton.
 Ryan Blaney, son of Cup driver Dave Blaney won the inaugural race by holding off Ty Dillon.
 Blaney's win at the age of 18 years, 8 months, and 15 days made him the youngest winner in Camping World Truck Series history at the time.
 The race was removed from the schedule after the 2013 season.